-Despite the joys of the supermarket, most people go to the public market for their fresh produce, meat, flowers or anything else perishable.
+Despite the joys of the supermarket, most people go to the public market.

-Covering several acres on the western edge of the city, the market is a warren of small stalls, most only one to two meters wide, and a meter deep.
+Covering several acres on the western edge of the city, the market is a labyrinth of small stalls, most only one-to two-meters wide, and a meter deep.

 The municipal market sells pretty much everything imaginable.
-Clothing, watches, cooking utensils, rope, power tools, fireworks, live chickens, roasted iguanas impaled on a stick, concrete fountains, furniture, sculptures, cleaning products, plates, cups, bowls, belts, and of course, fresh produce.
+Clothing, watches, cell phone covers, cooking utensils, rope, power tools, fireworks, live chickens, roasted iguanas impaled on a stick, concrete fountains, furniture, sculptures, cleaning products, plates, cups, bowls, belts, and of course, fresh produce.

 After entering through a small doorway, you’ll pass small stalls crammed with bootleg CDs and DVDs.

 Rival bootleg CD/DVD vendors try to attract you with pounding music.